raggleton/PythiaPlotter/README.md

 	```
 	The output PDF file is `qcdScatterSmall.pdf` unless the `-oPDF` option is used.

+	Note, if you have a lot of particles, this can take a little while, so be patient.

 	Note that by default, this will also create GraphViz and tex files.
 The latter uses the GraphViz file to produce a PDF with nice particle names.
 If you don't want nice names, or don't want to install all the extra stuff listed udner "Optional" then use `--rawNames` flag

 ## Notes:

+- Please run with `python PythiaPlotter.py` not `./PythiaPlotter.py`.
+For some reason, some things don't work properly using the latter **TO BE CONFIRMED**

 - Note, there's a bash script, `DO_NOT_USE_makeGraphFromPythia.sh`, that is old and out of date.
 Only kept for posterity, and as a reminder of how painful bash can be.